 Establish a Persuasion Plan

 From there, delineate which features and functionalities will have the greatest impact on your local team members and map out a plan for communicating the benefits to all interested constituencies.
 Think beyond emails to more holistic engagement strategies such as webinars, Q&A sessions, and in-person meetings.
-Ensuring that local teams understand and appreciate how a new system will benefit them is key to the success of your initiative.
+Ensuring that local teams understand and appreciate how a new system will benefit them is an essential key to the success of the switch.

-Even before implementation, it’s important to establish which individuals will lead the charge to secure buy-in across your entire multinational organization.
-The involvement of senior management is crucial: Aim to get a member of your C-suite team on board to help you win the support of local stakeholders and other affected parties.
+Even before implementation, it’s important to establish which individuals will lead the charge to secure buy-in across the entire multinational organization.
+The involvement of senior management is crucial: Aim to get a member of the C-suite on board as a sponsor to help you win the support of local stakeholders and other affected parties.

-For more on driving enterprise-wide buy-in for a change in payroll software, download our latest CloudPaper: Building a Business Case for a Global Payroll Solution
+For more on driving companywide buy-in for change in global payroll, download the CloudPaper: Building a Business Case for a Global Payroll Solution